Low cost loans for general purposes

-- An applicant needs to have served at least 12 months.
+- An applicant needs to have completed Initial Employment Training or have served at least 12 months.

 - General Loans attract a Fund Maintenance Contribution.

-- Your Commanding Officer and your Supervising Officer are an important part of the ARTF's formal loan process.
+- Your Supervising Officer is an important part of the ARTF’s formal loan process.

-- Your Supervisor and then the CO will review your application to validate your employment details and, in conjunction with the Fund Secretariat, determine if the loan request is approved.
-Note that your Supervisor and CO comments add value and are important for assisting the Fund Secretariat in the approval process.
+- Your Supervisor will review your application to validate your employment details and, in conjunction with the Fund Secretariat, determine if the loan request is approved.
+Note that your Supervisor comments add value and are important for assisting the Fund Secretariat in the approval process.

 - Remember you are required to check the progress of your application.